OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 At the time this blog post was written, Tomcat 8.5 was the latest official release, with Tomcat 9 being close to a final release.
 Tomcat 7 is still supported, and all previous versions are considered to be obsolete.

 ### Download Tomcat for Linux
-If you are hosting Tomcat in Linux, then the tar.gz package are what you need.
+If you are hosting Tomcat in Linux, then the tar.gz package is what you need.
 This is preferred over the zip package because the tar.gz format retains the executable flag on shell scripts.

 If you download the zip package in Linux, you will need to manually set the executable flag on scripts like `bin/startup.sh` and `bin/shutdown.sh` with the command `chmod +x <scriptname>`.

 ### Download Tomcat for Windows
-If you are running Tomcat in Windows then you can download any of the formats.
+If you are hosting Tomcat in Windows then you can download any of the formats.
 However, I would recommend that Windows users download either the Windows zip or exe packages.

 These packages include the `tcnative-1.dll` library, which is part of the [Tomcat Native](https://tomcat.apache.org/native-doc/) library.
 Tomcat Native is used to give Tomcat access to the [Apache Portable Runtime](https://apr.apache.org/) (APR).
-APR in turn is used for features like providing HTTPS via OpenSSL, which can provide much better performance than using the native Java HTTPS implementations (otherwise known as the JSSE implementation).
+APR in turn is used for features like providing HTTPS via OpenSSL, which can provide much better performance than using the native Java HTTPS implementation (otherwise known as the JSSE implementation).

 In addition, the Windows packages also include executables that are used to install Tomcat as a Windows service.